jaspermayone-archive/discord-bot/README.md

 We launched the V1 of this bot, you can find more informations at the [Heptagram Website](https://heptagram.xyz) and in the [Discord Server](https://discord.gg/HSupF99kpq).

-# Welcome to Heptagram.
+# Welcome to Heptagram!

 Heptagram is the all-in-one, open-source Discord bot with the goal to be the single bot needed for any server.
-No more music bot, mod bot, rules bot.
+No more music bot, mod bot, rules bot, etc..
 Just Heptagram!

-Find out more and invite it at https://heptagram.xyz
+Find out more and invite the bot at our [official website](https://heptagram.xyz)

 ## 🤝 Contributing